Pierre Berton: Editor in Toronto

 In 1960, he visited Japan as part of his duties as a Toronto Star columnist to investigate Japan 15 years after the end of World War Two, where he was stunned by Japanese economic miracle as he noted all of the Japanese cities had been rebuilt after having bombed to utter ruin during the war.
 Berton visited Hiroshima and its Peace Memorial, where he found himself sickened by the photographs of the survivors of the atomic bombing of that city, writing that: "for sheer horror it outdoes everything save the relics of Belsen and Buchenwald...I seemed to feel the little eyes of the Japanese boring into my back as I stared at those terrible pictures of heaped and peeling human bodies...The Germans, we are told, were stunned by motion pictures of the extermination camps.
 No sensitive Westerner can escape the same sense of guilt in the museum of Hiroshima.
 We roasted people to death over a slow fire.
 We tortured them just as surely as the Nazis tortured the Jews".
 The comparison of the atomic bombing of Hiroshima to the Holocaust provoked controversy.
 Berton expressed much sadness in his columns about the fading of traditional Japanese culture as he noted the most popular form of plastic surgery for Japanese women was making their eyes appear Western; that Western music was being played everywhere including Shinto shrines; and the "this typical Japanese family [that he had stayed with] was about typical as John David Eaton's would be in Toronto".
-By the early 1960s, Berton's company, Pierre Berton Enterprises, was making an annual income of $37, 000 dollars at a time when the typical Canadian had an annual income of $5, 187 dollars, making him and his family comfortably upper middle-class.
+By the early 1960s, Berton's company, Pierre Berton Enterprises, was making an annual income of $37,000 at a time when the typical Canadian had an annual income of $5,187, making him and his family comfortably upper middle-class.

 As a columnist, he turned the beating of the gambler Maxie Bluestein by the gangster Johnny Papalia on 21 March 1961 who used a steel pipe to nearly beat Bluestein to death in public into a cause célèbre.
 Berton called the beating of Bluestein a "semi-execution" brazenly committed in the front lobby of the popular Town Tavern nightclub of Toronto, and demanded that the police bring Papalia to justice despite the unwillingness of nearly 100 witnesses to testify.
 Berton described the beating: "...as terrible a beating as it is possible to give a man without killing him...Iron bars with ropes attached to them for greater leverage rained down on Bluestein's head and across his forehead, eyes and cheekbones.
 His scalp was split seven or eight times.
 Knuckledusters were smashed into his eyes and a broken bottle was ground into his mouth.
 When Bluestein dropped to the floor, he was kicked in the face.
 His overcoat, torn and slashed, was literally drenched in his own blood...
 When I saw Bluestein, some 10 days after the affair, he looked like a piece of meat".
 Papalia finally turned himself in as the case was attracting too much media attention for the comfort of his underworld associates.